 The emissions to waste water giving rise to a risk for this food chain are estimated to be 83 - 166 mg/day.
-Assuming a similar pattern of releases to air, water and soil, the regional emissions would need to be reduced by a factor of over twelve times (for the alternative PNEC, by three times) to remove the risk at the regional level.
+Assuming a similar pattern of releases to air, water and soil, the regional emissions would need to be reduced by a factor of over twelve times to remove the risk at the regional level.